 Before Your 1st Visit: Preparation

 Shortly after you book your 1st appointment, you will be sent an intake form to fill out before you arrive.
 To make the most of your time in the clinic, complete and return this form as soon as you can.
-But if you do forget, you’ll be given a paper copy to fill in when you arrive.
+But if you do forget, we will go through it at the beginning of your appointment.

 To avoid interactions, your ND needs to be aware of what medications and supplements you are currently taking.
 There will be space on your intake form to record this information.
 However, to avoid any confusion, it is recommended that you bring your medicine cabinet to your 1st appointment.
 Simply take all your pill bottles, blister packs, etc. and put them in a bag to carry with you.
 If your ND has any questions about what you take, you’ll be able to show her exactly what it is, instead of trying to remember off the top of your head.

 Finally, be prepared to spend a good hour and a half at your ND’s office.
-Your 1st visit will be 80 minutes, and we suggest you plan to arrive 10 minutes early, in case you have any paperwork to complete.
-Checking out and re-booking before you leave could add another 10 minutes to your visit.
+Your 1st visit will be 80-90 minutes.
 Compared to most doctor’s appointments, that’s a substantial amount of time.
 Because Naturopathic medicine is so individualized, it takes us a while to get to know you.
-But we get a lot done in those 80 minutes.
+But we get a lot done in that time.

 Your Health Assessment

 Then she will ask you about your current concerns, go over your health history, and help you clarify your health goals.
 Don’t worry – these can change over time.

 Your ND might also do some physical exams.
 She may take your temperature or measure your heart rate and blood pressure.
 If necessary, she might do a targeted physical exam, like an abdominal, skin, heart, lung, ear, or eye exam.
 In some cases, she might recommend some simple, non-invasive tests.